-The results of chronic stress disorder can result in a myriad of effects and reaction, both physical and mental.
+Chronic stress disorder can result in a myriad of effects and reactions, both physical and mental.
 For children they include:

 The children find it hard to establish relationship boundaries.
 They also suffer from social isolation, lack of trust, and develop a lack or empathy.